simplesamlphp/simplesamlphp-module-webauthn/README.md

 still single factor authentication because anyone with the user's password can register any token.
 That is in the nature of things.
 It could be avoided with an out-of-band registration process (in the same scope).

+If the standalone registration page is used, the user can't optionally enroll and manage tokens while logging in.
+The standalone registration page can be found under webauthn/registration.php, it requires authentication and after that you are redirected to a page where you can manage tokens.

 Device model detection
 ----------------------